davidebolo1993/VISOR/README.md

 - __END__: end position for the region that will be simulated
 - __LABEL__: label to identify the simulation results

-VISOR SHORtS and VISOR LASeR Outputs output a .srt.bam file (and its index) for each region in the haplotype-specific .bed files.
+VISOR SHORtS and VISOR LASeR outputs a .srt.bam file (and its index) for each region in the haplotype-specific .bed files.

 #### VISOR SHORtS and VISOR LASeR Simulations

 Simulations for short-reads data are run using wgsim, most of which parameters can be specified by the user, bwa and samtools.
 Simulations for long-reads data are run using pbsim, most of which parameters can be specified by the user (the model_qc_clr file required is included in VISOR), minimap2 and samtools.

 ## VISOR SHORtS for single-strand (strand-seq) simulations